The Betrayal of Manhood

 3) Psychopaths are often witty and articulate.
 They can be amusing and entertaining conversationalists, ready with a quick and clever comeback, and can tell unlikely and convincing stories that cast them in a good light.

 4) Psychopaths often come across as arrogant, shameless, domineering and

 5) Psychopaths seem unable to get into the skin or to walk in the shoes of others, except in a purely intellectual sense.

 6) Psychopaths lack oe remorse and guilt is associated with a remarkable ability to rationalize their behavior and to shrug off personal responsibility for actions that cause shock and disappointment to family, friends, associates and others who have played by the rules.

 7) Psychopaths are adept at being deceitful and manipulative.

 8) Psychopaths do not weigh the pros and cons of their actions.
 They do not consider the possible injurious consequences their actions may have upon others.

 It is not being suggested that all males are psychopaths.
 The danger is that the above characteristics have too much in common with alleged ‘real man’ traits endorsed by the culture.
 As long as the culture promotes these as a hallmark of manhood, we will continue to distort the souls and hearts of males.
 Our cultural story of adult men is in desperate need of expansion, allowing men to feel, imagine, dream and love.

-One of the most disturbing and saddest of my clinical experiences is to receive a man in my office who feels deeply inadequate as a man because he does not muster an adequate amount of exaggerated bravado to meet the cultural standards of manhood.
-And one of the most rewarding experiences is to witness that man work to claim the right to feel all the vulnerability associated with living with an open heart, dare to make choices from that heart and find the courage to have his own values define his manhood, withstanding the cultural call to some caricature of what it means to be a man.
+One of the most disturbing and saddest of my clinical experiences is to receive a man in my office who feels deeply inadequate as a man because he does not muster enough exaggerated bravado to meet the cultural standards of manhood.
+And one of the most rewarding experiences is to witness that man work to claim the right to feel all the vulnerability associated with living an open heart, dare to make choices from that heart and find the courage to have his own values define his manhood, withstanding the cultural call to some caricature of manhood.